 • Make promises for the future

-• Use catchy phrases to get your message across- “A Better Future” or “It’s Time for Change.”
+• Use catchy phrases to convey your message- “A Better Future” or “It’s Time for Change.”

 • Have a slogan that sums up your campaign, like “Make America Great Again.”